Praisetheprogramm/Praisetheprogramm.github.io/arkiv/game-projekt2025/readme.md

 ---

-## Progress

-- **November 10, 2025**: Database created, basic concept planned
-- **November 11, 2025**: Server setup and database integration started
-- **December 3, 2025**: Authentication, game management, and rating system fully implemented

----

-## Important Functions (short)
+## Important Functions

-Below are the key functions from the main files with very short descriptions and small code excerpts you can reference.
+Below are the key functions from the main files with short descriptions and small code excerpts you can reference.

 **code.js**
 - fetchGames(tag): Fetches games from the backend (optionally filtered by tag) and calls `renderGames`.